 The instructions in this section are a basic start-to-finish guide for creating a subscribe button.
 See the customization sections on this page for tips and instructions on that.

-To get started, navigate to the subscriber list you want to promote on your site and, in the right sidebar, click Grow your audience as shown here:
+To get started, navigate to the subscriber list you want to promote on your site and, in the right sidebar, click Sign up forms as shown here:

-On the "Grow your audience" page, click the subscribe button heading to open the following window:
+On the "Sign up forms" page, click the subscribe button heading to open the following window:

 You'll start with a small, blue subscribe button, which is the default style setting.
 To see how it will work on your website, follow the on-screen prompt and "try it out".
 When the subscribe form pops up, enter a test name and email then click the second subscribe button to complete the process.
 Don't worry, the test details you enter won't be added to your list.